Buy this book! | View Cart | Check Out

 4. Black Feminism, Intersectionality, and the Critique of Masculinist Models of Liberation

 5. The Civil Rights Movement and the Continuing Struggle for the Redemption of America

 6. Black Power, the American Dream, and the Spirit of Bandung: Malcolm X and Dr. Martin Luther King, Jr., in the Age of World Revolution

-Roderick Bush is an Associate Professor of Sociology and Anthropology at St. John’s University in New York City.
+Roderick Bush (1945-2013) was an Associate Professor of Sociology and Anthropology at St. John’s University in New York City.
 Long an activist in the Black Power and radical movements of the 1960s through the 1980s, Bush returned to the academy in 1988 to obtain a Ph.D.
 He is the author of We Are Not What We Seem: Black Nationalism and Class Struggle in the American Century, and editor of The New Black Vote: Politics and Power in Four American Cities.